 The Cross is the answer to how God has responded to evil in the world.
 Sometimes it may seem as though God does not react to evil, as if he is silent.
-And yet, God has spoken, he ed, and his answer is the Cross of has replied, and his answer is the Cross of Christ: a symbol of his love, mercy, forgiveness.
+And yet, God has spoken, he has replied, and his answer is the Cross of Christ: a symbol of his love, mercy, forgiveness.